charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

   - modeled by real-life dictionaries, where you have a word and an associated meaning
   - in Programming, we use dictionaries to associate a key with its value, so that any value can be identified as long as you know the key
       Ex. var fashion = ["Zac Posen" : "Fashion Designer"]
-  - Remember, when you create a dictionary, you can put in any number of key-value pairs - as long as they have the SAME data type
+  - ** Remember, when you create a dictionary, you can put in any number of key-value pairs - as long as they have the SAME data type
       Ex.
 Dictionary data types of [String : String] or Dictionary [String : Int]
       ** the data entered has to match the data types **
+  - In Swift, you can explicity state the data types in your dictionary, or let Swift infer Ex. var bridalFashion = ["Berta" : "Bridal Fashion Designer"] or var bridalFashion : [String : String] = ["Berta" : "Bridal Fashion Designer"]
+  - Dictionaries have to have unique keys, but can have the same value Ex. var fashionDesigners = ["Zac Posen" : "Fashion Designer", "Noon by Noor" : "Fashion Designer"] _ ** Remember, to access the values by key, use the variable name and bracket notation of the key name Ex. var fashionDesigners : [String : String] = ["Zac Posen" : "Fashion Designer", "Noon by Noor" : "Fashion Designer"] access value by using variable name[key] >> fashionDesigners["Zac Posen"] >> will return "Fashion Designer"